opendaylight/odlparent/docs/developer-guide.rst

 -  ``odlparent`` — the common parent POM for Maven modules containing Java code

+-  ``bnd-parent`` — the parent POM for Maven modules producing OSGi bundles the modern way via ``bnd-maven-plugin``

--  ``bundle-parent`` — the parent POM for Maven modules producing OSGi bundles
+-  ``bundle-parent`` — the parent POM for Maven modules producing OSGi bundles the old-school way via ``maven-bundle-plugin``

--  ``single-feature-parent`` — the parent POM for Maven modules producing a single Karaf 4 feature
+-  ``single-feature-parent`` — the parent POM for Maven modules producing a single Karaf 4 feature by employing ``karaf-maven-plugin``'s feature generation facility

+-  ``template-feature-parent`` — the parent POM for Maven modules producing a single Karaf 4 feature by filling out a template with build-time expansions

 -  ``feature-repo-parent`` — the parent POM for Maven modules producing Karaf 4 feature repositories